Aliases for CSF2 Gene

 GeneCards Summary for CSF2 Gene

 CSF2 (Colony Stimulating Factor 2) is a Protein Coding gene.
-Diseases associated with CSF2 include Mucositis and Candida Glabrata.
-Among its related pathways are RET signaling and IL-15 Signaling Pathways and their Primary Biological Effects in Different Immune Cell Types.
-GO annotations related to this gene include cytokine activity and granulocyte macrophage colony-stimulating factor receptor binding.
+Diseases associated with CSF2 include Mucositis and Cyclic Neutropenia.
+Among its related pathways are RET signaling and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and granulocyte macrophage colony-stimulating factor receptor binding.

 UniProtKB/Swiss-Prot for CSF2 Gene